Anthony Castonzo

-Anthony Salvatore Castonzo (born August 9, 1988) is an American former professional football offensive tackle who played in the National Football League (NFL) for ten seasons with the Indianapolis Colts.
-After a college career at Boston College, Castonzo was selected by the Colts with their first round draft pick in the 2011 NFL draft.
+Anthony Salvatore Castonzo (born August 9, 1988) is an American former professional football player who was an offensive tackle for 10 seasons with the Indianapolis Colts of the National Football League (NFL).
+After playing college football for the Boston College Eagles, Castonzo was selected by the Colts with their first round draft pick in the 2011 NFL draft.

 Early life and family

-Castonzo grew up in Hawthorn Woods, Illinois where his parents Shari and Bill family ran an Italian restaurant.
+Castonzo grew up in Hawthorn Woods, Illinois, where his parents Shari and Bill family ran an Italian restaurant.
 He has a brother Billy, and two sisters Kristyn and Carissa.

 Castonzo attended Fork Union Military Academy in Virginia, where he was a two-way tackle for the Blue Devils and also saw action at the tight end spot, playing for Coach John Shuman.
 He previously attended Lake Zurich High School in Lake Zurich, Illinois.

 Considered a two-star recruit by Rivals.com, Castonzo ranked No. 44 among prep school prospects in 2007.
 He did not have any major scholarship offers when he finished high school.

 College career

-Becoming the first true freshman to start on the Boston College offensive line since Paul Zukauskas in 1998, Castonzo helped hold opponents to only 61 tackles-for-loss (fifth in the nation) and 22 quarterback sacks in 2007.
+Becoming the first true freshman to start on the offensive line at Boston College since Paul Zukauskas in 1998, Castonzo helped hold opponents to only 61 tackles-for-loss (fifth in the nation) and 22 quarterback sacks in 2007.
 By protecting quarterback Matt Ryan at right tackle, he helped pave the way for the Eagles' 5,924 yards in total offense.
 Castonzo subsequently received All-ACC Freshman honors by The Sporting News and Freshman All-American honors by the Football Writers Association of America.

 Prior to his sophomore season, Castonzo made the move from right tackle to left tackle where he started all 14 games in 2008.
 Boston College ranked 25th in the country in tackles for a loss allowed (4.77) and 49th in sacks allowed (1.69).
 Castonzo earned a College Football News All-Sophomore First-team selection.

 In 2009, Castonzo was listed at No. 9 on Rivals.com′s preseason offensive tackle power ranking.
 Following a productive junior season, Castonzo was selected 2009 First-team All-Atlantic Coast Conference as voted on by the 40 members of the Atlantic Coast Sports Media Association.
 He set the record for career starts with 54 straight at Boston College and was a Rhodes Scholar nominee in 2010.